Review of pharmaceutical patents in Australia

 - Dr Nicholas Gruen, CEO of Lateral Economics.

 The Panel released its Draft Report on 2 April 2013.
-It is available from the Review's website.
 Written responses to the Draft Report closed at 5pm on 30 April 2013.

-A Background and Suggested Issues Paper was released by the Panel on 21 November 2012 and submissions closed on Monday 21 January 2013.
+The panel released a Background and Suggested Issues Paper on 21 November 2012.
+Submissions closed on 21 January 2013.
 Public hearings were held in Canberra, Sydney and Melbourne on 11, 12 and 15 February 2013 respectively.

-The Panel will provide a final report to Government in May 2013.
+The Panel provided its final report to Government in May 2013.